 During my trip to LA, she suggested I contact some LA fans as there was a party where TOFOG was playing they were going to that I must attend.
 It was a wrap party for the movie, “Mystery, Alaska,” starring Russell and Judith Ivey.
 It was at the Viper Room, the place where River Phoenix died of an overdose.

 I didn’t know any of my mom’s friends.
 They were all sizes, shapes and ages.
 Gray hair retiree.
-Young tall blonde dentist/actress.
+Tall, blonde gorgeous dentist, aspiring actress.
 Another who had tattoos up and down each arm.
 Totally sleeved out and wore a pair of overalls and t-shirt to display her body artwork and her pitiable endured pain.
 One woman in particular was an email pal of Russell’s.
 I don’t have any idea of how this was possible.
 It remains a mystery to this day.

 So prior to the fete, we decided to meet for dinner then go to the Viper Room, where we could be on The List.